-Our ageing population is and will continue to change our economy.
-Entrepreneurs can seize the opportunity to thrive with this change.
+The ageing population is changing our economy.
+Franchise owners can seize this opportunity to thrive.

 In the 1970s, there were roughly eight people of working age for every person over 65.
-That ratio has declined to almost four and will continue the decline to roughly two by 2050.
+However, that ratio has declined to almost four and will continue the decline to roughly two by 2050.

-Ultimately, in proportion to retires, this means there will be fewer workers to drive economic activity and fund social programs.
-Current immigration patterns are not off-setting declining birth rates and longer life expectancies.
+As a result, fewer workers drive economic activity and fund social programs.
+In addition, current immigration is not enough to balance the declining birth rates and longer life expectancy.

-Labour Shortages: Some companies are already struggling to find qualified employees.
-Experienced workers will be too old to actively embrace full time work and they certainly cannot embrace physical work.
+Many companies are struggling to find qualified employees.
+Most importantly, older workers will be too old to continue full time work.
+The older worker certainly cannot do heavy physical work.

-We will likely see a trend toward greater appreciation of currently under-utilized and under appreciated segments of the workforce.
-This will be embraced with flex hours and a side hustle mentality.
+Therefore, we should expect to see a greater value of under appreciated segments of the workforce.
+This will likely be managed with flex hours and a side hustle mentality.

-Consumption Patterns: Many sectors with an ability to effectively mirror the ageing population will thrive will others struggle to survive.
+Many business sectors will thrive and others will struggle to survive.

-Educational programs catering to older adults will do well.
-Some of the current child education and tutoring franchises on the market today will need to adapt their programs to embrace older learners.
-Post secondary institutions will roll out programs focused on seniors.
+Similarly, educational franchises catering to older adults will flourish.
+Some child education and tutoring franchises will adapt their programs to embrace older learners and post secondary institutions will roll out new programs focused on seniors.

-Retail of many consumable goods will likely see a decline.
-Seniors are expected to purchase less quantity but better quality items and keep them longer.
-A such in-home repair services for these goods will do well.
+Consumable goods retail will likely see a decline as seniors purchase less but better quality items and keep them longer.
+As a result, franchises for repair services will do well.

-Housing Markets: In wealthier countries, such as Canada and the US, the increasing trend is for the elderly to stay in their homes longer, given they usually own them outright.
-The stress of moving and downsizing is also avoided.
+In wealthier countries, such as Canada and the US, the increasing trend is for the elderly to stay in their homes longer.
+This eliminates the stress of moving and downsizing.

-Home renovations and new home construction will increase accordingly.
-We can lay new floors, replace all the window screens, interior and exterior painting, build a sun room or upgrade the deck.
+As a result, home renovations franchises will see increased sales.
+These franchises will lay new floors, replace all the window screens, interior and exterior painting, build a sun room or upgrade the deck.
 Franchises in these fields will do well with targeted marketing.

-Opportunities: There are many franchises that cater specifically to the changing market demands or our ageing population:
+There are many franchises that cater specifically to the changing demands or our ageing population:

 In-Home Healthcare Solutions